yugabyte/yugabyte-db/docs/content/v2.12/deploy/multi-dc/async-replication.md

 ## Setting Up Bidirectional Replication

-To set up bidirectional replication, repeat the procedure described in [Setting Up Unidirectional Replication](#setting-up-unidirectional-replication) applying the steps to the yugabyte-target universe.
-You need to set up each yugabyte-source to consume data from yugabyte-target.
+To set up bidirectional replication, repeat the procedure described in [Setting Up Unidirectional Replication](#setting-up-unidirectional-replication) applying the steps to the target universe.
+You need to set up each source to consume data from target.

 When completed, proceed to [Loading Data](#loading-data-into-the-source-universe).

 ## Loading Data into the Source Universe

-Once you have set up replication, load data into the source universe as follows:
+After you have set up replication, load data into the source universe as follows:

 - Download the YugabyteDB workload generator JAR file `yb-sample-apps.jar` from [GitHub](https://github.com/yugabyte/yb-sample-apps/releases).

-- Start loading data into yugabyte-source by following examples for YSQL or YCQL:
+- Start loading data into source by following examples for YSQL or YCQL:

   - YSQL: